 The Gold Line extension, including eight new stations, was to designed to run from downtown Los Angeles through the neighborhood of Boyle Heights and ending in East LA.
 Two underground stations, Soto and Mariachi Plaza, featured challenging and unique architecture that required rigorous analysis to demonstrate that they could be ventilated effectively in the event of a train car fire incident.

-In 2005, Mott MacDonald was retained by the Los Angeles County Metropolitan Transportation Authority as a subconsultant to the design-build contractor.
+In 2005, we were retained by the Los Angeles County Metropolitan Transportation Authority as a subconsultant to the design-build contractor.
 We provided analysis, design, and testing services for the ventilation systems at the Mariachi Plaza and Soto stations, and for two miles of twin bore tunnels.
 We designed the ventilation system to control smoke and heat from a fully engulfed train car fire.

 The ventilation at each of the stations is provided by four reversible seven-foot-diameter axial fans that are remotely operated from the Rail Operations Control Center.
 Four reversible jet fans at the east and west tunnel portals provide additional smoke control.

-Mott MacDonald used the Subway Environment Simulation (SES) software to create a network model for the two stations and their tunnels.
+We used the subway environment simulation (SES) software to create a network model for the two stations and their tunnels.
 Using SES, we quantified the piston effect created by moving trains and its impact on customers under normal and congested train operating conditions.
 In addition, we designed the ventilation system to incorporate gas mitigation and prevent potentially hazardous accumulation of methane.